projectsesame/sesame/design/session-affinity.md

 Status: _Accepted_

-This proposal describes how we will add session affinity support to Contour.
+This proposal describes how we will add session affinity support to Sesame.

 ## Goals

-- Support session affinity via a session cookie managed transparently by Contour.
+- Support session affinity via a session cookie managed transparently by Sesame.

 ## Non Goals